Strategic management in life sciences and healthcare

 If you have a disability

-This course is delivered wholly online; consequently time spent using a computer and the internet will be extensive.
+This module is delivered wholly online; consequently time spent using a computer and the internet will be extensive.
 It includes extensive use of electronic library resources and the use of real-time online discussions and an interactive whiteboard space.
 If you use assistive technology or have a hearing or speech impairment and have concerns about accessing this type of virtual environment and materials you can visit the system provider's website for information and contact the Open University to discuss it further before registering.

 Alternative formats of the study materials may be available in the future.